andersjh/odscwest2020_jeff_anderson/README.md

 - So much to learn
 - So many doubts, Am I good enough?

+## I Have See So Many Success Stories

 ## The Right Foundations
 - Pursue the best solution, not seek validation of your ideas
 - Trust what you know